Kay Redfield Jamison quotes Plato in her book Touched With Fire that explores Manic Depressive Illness and the Artistic Temperament:

 The crucifixion is God’s final indictment on the world.
 It is the terminus of wrath and mercy.
 Given the fallen nature of the present order, there was only one thing we could do to God when he walked among us – murder him with malice of forethought.
 The most lucid event in the whole catastrophe of human history was a dying God, a truly innocent victim that suffered at the hand of human violence in a repudiation of all violence as Rene Girard so cogently observes.
 It is easy to abstract the horrors of the cross and to place the blame on ‘those guys’ way back when, and absolve ourselves of complicity in Deicide, as if the death of God isn’t somehow at our hands.
 So, let me play the part of the Nietzsche’s Madman and Dostoevsky’s Inquisitor:

 God is dead, and I have killed him.
-I am the madman fleeing the cathedral with his blood on my hands.
-I killed him because he has no place in this world, and this world a human realm that needs no change.
+I am the madman fleeing the cathedral for the marketplace with his blood on my hands.
+I killed him because he has no place in this world, and no right to change it into that other world that is solely, and wholly his.
 I do not wish for another world, or for that other Kingdom to transfigure my present shame into immortality.
 My present shame is my glory.
-How dare he insist that there is a better glory.
+How dare he insist that there is a better glory?
 The beauty of this world is is violence, and he has no right to bring it peace.
 It is I, Ciaphas.
 It is I, Pilate.
 It is I, Peter who denies and flees in the night.
 What right has he to come into this world and offer an unbearable freedom?
 What right has he to baptize with fire that will purge all that I hold dear?
 Yet his holy kiss lingers on my lips.
 He withholds the malediction I so desire and insists ‘Father forgive him, he knows not what he does.’

 Jesus was killed for many reasons, but among the chief justifications offered for his torture and judicial murder was the thread he posed to the status quo.
 He inverted madness and sanity and insisted that the great hope for the world existed in an unseen Kingdom beyond it.
 In the modern era, the great temptation is to reduce faith to rational assent to events and persons who no longer walk the earth and have bequeathed to us their testimony in writing.
 They are Scripture to be sure, but the miracle of Scripture comes through the radical, suprarational insistence that beyond all the madness there is a God who will, in the final vindication of his work in an among us, make all creation afire like the burning bush that the flames touched but did not consume.
 Out of the crises that define our history and reduce it to nothing, God bring into existence of a renewed world out of that horrendous tapestry weaved by the evil threads of the non-existent abyss.
 It is a violent peace that finally condemns violence and creates something entirely new that will at once redeem and repudiate the world as it stands.